 Leybold, a leading vacuum pump manufacturer, has incorporated augmented reality applications into its onsite customer support and sales activities.
 The company partnered with REFLEKT, to create The Leybold Maintenance App with their recently introduced TURBOVAC i/ix line of vacuum pumps.
 The app allows customers to visually explore components and features of the pump on the iPad and HoloLens.
 Technicians are able to enter “X-ray” vision to view the pump digitally to explore components without having to disassemble the pump.

 It’s important to remember that the cases discussed here are just a small handful of the true potential this technology has to offer, especially in manufacturing and product development.
 We’ll have to wait and see where the current market goes from here, because there are almost certainly some scenarios we never thought possible or even imagined.
+For more insight to how the manufacturing industry is faring, check out the below sources:

 Did you find this useful?